Design comparison

 I hope this has been helpful.

-Marked as helpful2@ErysnellPosted about 2 months ago@grace-snow Thanks for the recommendations, I really need a lot of CSS practice, I find it quite difficult to locate elements and give them the correct spaces.
+Marked as helpful2@ErysnellPosted 2 months ago@grace-snow Thanks for the recommendations, I really need a lot of CSS practice, I find it quite difficult to locate elements and give them the correct spaces.
 One more thing, what do you mean by reference points?

-0@grace-snowPosted about 2 months ago@Erysnell I don’t know what you mean there.
+0@grace-snowPosted 2 months ago@Erysnell I don’t know what you mean there.
 Where above have I mentioned reference points?

-0@ErysnellPosted about 2 months ago@grace-snow In the first point, you told me that all content must be within reference points.
+0@ErysnellPosted 2 months ago@grace-snow In the first point, you told me that all content must be within reference points.

-0@grace-snowPosted about 2 months ago@Erysnell no I didn't.
+0@grace-snowPosted 2 months ago@Erysnell no I didn't.
 I said all content should be within landmarks.
 Look them up!

 Every page must have a